Want to know how to create an Adventure app?

-- Adventure Aide uses the knowledge of local experts so that users can get customized experiences.
+- Adventure Aide uses the knowledge of local experts so that users can get customized experiences from other hikers.

 - The app is the ultimate geocaching toolbox that users can chat with the guide or the adventure group.

-- Adventure Aide offers payment integration to facilitate in-app payment.
+- The app includes a payment integration to facilitate in-app payment.